 Overreactions can occur when goals go in too.
 The price of overs will often crash as everyone rushes to bet on more goals.
 After a few minutes, this price stabilises at a slightly higher price.

 This overreaction gives you the opportunity to jump in and out of the under/over betting markets, scraping profits as you go.

-There are many opportunities to make money from under/over betting and the more time you spend watching the markets, the more opportunities you will see.
+There are many opportunities to win from under/over betting and the more time you spend watching the markets, the more opportunities you will see.